Duke's Marvin Bagley lll on lessons learned in his first NCAA Tournament

-Games will still be spread across CBS and cable channels TBS, TNT and truTV, but the big BIG change this year is that the Final Four game and the NCAA Championship game on April 2 will not be played on CBS.
+Games have been spread across CBS and cable channels TBS, TNT and truTV, but the big BIG change this year is that the Final Four game and the NCAA Championship game on April 2 will not be played on CBS.
 Those games will be played on TBS.

 That means cord-cutters better get a plan ready (and we'll help you with all that, too).

-Here's everything we know so far about the schedules and channels for all of the games — including streaming options if you don't have cable.
-ACC games and games with N.C. teams are marked by an asterisk.
+Here's everything we know about the schedules and channels for the games — including streaming options if you don't have cable.

 We'll update the schedule often.
 Please note that tip times for later games are subject to change.